-Each issue will be set forth in uppercase typeface as the party's contention, e.g.:
+Each issue will be set forth in uppercase typeface as the party's contention,

-I. THE TRIAL COURT COMMITTED REVERSIBLE ERROR IN DENYING THE DEFENDANT'S MOTION TO SUPPRESS HIS INCULPATORY STATEMENT BECAUSE THAT STATEMENT WAS THE PRODUCT OF AN ILLEGAL DETENTION.
+DENYING THE DEFENDANT'S MOTION TO SUPPRESS HIS INCULPATORY STATEMENT BECAUSE THAT STATEMENT WAS THE PRODUCT OF AN ILLEGAL DETENTION.

 The standard of review for each issue presented shall be set out in accordance with Rule 28(b)(6).